- Staining and Examination Using a Microscope

 Many microorganisms, such as the bacteria that cause urinary tract infections or strep throat, can easily be grown in a culture.
 Some bacteria, such as the bacteria that cause syphilis, cannot be cultured at all.
 Other bacteria, such as those that cause tuberculosis, can be cultured but take weeks to grow.
 Some viruses can be cultured, but many cannot.

 Although doctors know in general which antimicrobial drugs are effective against different microorganisms, microorganisms are constantly developing resistance to drugs that were previously effective.
 Thus, susceptibility testing is done to determine how effective various antimicrobial drugs are against the specific microorganism infecting the person.
-This testing helps doctors determine which drug to use for a particular person's infection (see Antibiotics : Selecting an Antibiotic).
+This testing helps doctors determine which drug to use for a particular person's infection (see Overview of Antibiotics : Selecting an Antibiotic).